 Flags of Our Fathers

 Flags of our Fathers tells the story of perhaps the most famous event in U.S. military history: the attack on Iwo Jima.
-He sheds light on the men who lived to tell their stories and those who didn’t.
-Bradley’s father was one of the six men who raised the flag now represented by a monument in the nation’s capital and one of the three of those men who survived the following battles.
+Bradley sheds light on the men who lived to tell their stories and those who didn’t.

 The audiobook of Flags of Our Fathers is narrated by Stephen Hoye, a seasoned audiobook reader who has won a number of awards for his narrations.
 If you’re looking to encounter a classic WWII tale read by an expert narrator, this is the audiobook for you.